Deyaa360/Banjara-3.0/TECHNICAL_SPECIFICATION.md

 ## 16. Conclusion

-This technical specification provides a comprehensive guide for the development and maintenance of the SpiceFusion restaurant website.
+This technical specification provides a comprehensive guide for the development and maintenance of the Banjara restaurant website.
 It serves as a reference for developers, designers, and stakeholders to ensure consistent implementation and future scalability of the project.
+The specification reflects the heritage positioning of the restaurant and supports the immersive storytelling approach that celebrates nomadic Indian culinary traditions.